Massive Wall Beams make their move to Chickamauga Lock

 |0

-This work, Massive Wall Beams make their move to Chickamauga Lock [Image 3 of 3], by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Massive Wall Beams make their move to Chickamauga Lock, by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.